 A trustmaker who forms an irrevocable trusts must step aside after they create it.
 They can’t act as trustee or maintain any control over the assets.
 They must appoint a third party to act as trustee.
 They give up ownership of the property funded into it, so these assets aren't included in the estate for estate tax purposes when the trustmaker dies.

-Irrevocable trusts file their own tax returns and they’re not subject to estate taxes because the trust itself is designed to live on after the trustmaker dies.
+Irrevocable trusts file their own tax returns, and they’re not subject to estate taxes, because the trust itself is designed to live on after the trustmaker dies.

-An irrevocable trust can be a handy way to avoid estate taxes if your estate is large enough to be potentially liable for them, both at the state and federal levels.
+An irrevocable trust can be a handy way to avoid estate taxes if your estate is large enough to be potentially liable for them, at both the state and federal levels.

 Giving a Retirement Account